 Slow websites are less profitable.
 When testing the same WordPress website hosting over various hosts, SiteGround offered one of the fastest page loading times.

 As well, your users will click away if your website doesn’t load fast.
 So there isn’t much point in trying to start a profitable blog if it’s slow and nobody is sticking around to read any of it.

 SiteGround Is Safe

-Imagine spending years building up your blog only to have it hacked and erased within seconds.
+Imagine spending years building up your blog only to have it hacked and erased within seconds (this happens more often than you realize).
 No thank you.

 Website security is a very real threat and you want to make sure you find a host who provides you with top security.
 SiteGround was the pioneer in applying effective account isolation mechanisms to shared hosting environments.